phandinhlam/url_shorten/README.md

 1. CSRF attacks

-* protect by `protect_from_forgery`, with each request to `/encode`, `/decode`, the server always verifies authenticity_token
+* Each request to `/encode` or `/decode`, the server always verifies `authenticity_token` by `protect_from_forgery` function.
 * This token was created by RAILS and verified with each HTTP POST request, based on SESSION.

 2. XSS attacks

-* Server: 2 field URL and short_url were validated with regex, Not allowing save malicious scripts to the database
+* Server: 2 field URL and short_url were validated by regex, do not allow saving malicious scripts to the database
-* Client: Use function `.text()` to help us escape HTML when show data in the browser
+* Client: Use `.text()` function to help us escape HTML when show data in the browser

 3. SQL Injection